Consider the wheels on a bicycle. They are oh-so-important for a bike ride!

-Local businesses sponsor fantastic community events and get featured in some great editorial pieces.
+Local businesses sponsor fantastic community events and get featured in great editorial pieces.

-If there is an online edition available, get more eyes on that story by sharing the link with your social media followers.
+If an online edition is available, get more eyes on that story by sharing the link with your social media followers.
 It is a win for the publication and allows you to reuse content in multiple ways.

 4. Snap a picture

 Lights, camera, action!